faoezg/QuadrupedA1Controller/README.md

 # QuadrupedA1Controller

-A collection of Python scripts to handle the kinematics of the Unitree A1 Quadruped robot using ROS2 Humble and Gazebo Sim Fortress
+A collection of Python scripts to handle the kinematics of the Unitree A1 Quadruped robot using ROS2 Jazzy and Gazebo Sim Harmonic
 ## Installation